Aliases for MTRF1L Gene

 GeneCards Summary for MTRF1L Gene

 MTRF1L (Mitochondrial Translational Release Factor 1 Like) is a Protein Coding gene.
 Diseases associated with MTRF1L include Spastic Ataxia 3 and Deafness, Aminoglycoside-Induced.
-Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
-GO annotations related to this gene include translation release factor activity and translation release factor activity, codon specific.
+Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance and Mitochondrial translation.
+Gene Ontology (GO) annotations related to this gene include translation release factor activity and translation release factor activity, codon specific.
 An important paralog of this gene is MTRF1.

 UniProtKB/Swiss-Prot Summary for MTRF1L Gene